-Recovering from hyperemesis gravidarum (HG) takes an average of 4-6 months but may take a few years if her illness was severe or prolonged.
-Some women will have residual issues long-term, sometimes with vague or atypical immune or gastrointestinal symptoms that are difficult to resolve.
+Recovery from hyperemesis gravidarum (HG) takes an average of 4-6 months but may take a few years if the illness was severe or prolonged.
+Some will have residual issues long-term, sometimes with vague or atypical immune or gastrointestinal symptoms that are difficult to resolve.

 It will often take 1-2 months of recovery for every month she was malnourished or debilitated by HG.

 Any additional complications during pregnancy should be re-evaluated postpartum by a primary care doctor to ensure complete recovery.